attywenn/Java-basic-CRUD-with-SQLConnection/README_PART2.txt

 Select -> Platform Independent
 If tinannong ka mag-login, click mo lang ang
 No, just proceed to download.
+Download ZIP Archive.
+Extract the file to Downloads using WINNRAR

+Open BlueJ,
+Tools -> Preferences -> Libraries
+Click Add file
+Find the extracted file
+Select the file named somethigng like:
+"mysql-connector-j-9.5.0"

+then you're all set with the Java-SQL Connector

 If you have installed MySQL Workbench sa pc mo, posibleng magkaroon ng port dispute ang XAMPP